 The International PDS in Nürtingen, Germany provides opportunities for teacher education students across grade levels and academic disciplines to delve into Germany education and culture.
 Additionally, teachers from Germany are provided an opportunity to work and observe in American schools.
 Teacher candidates and faculty/staff travel to Germany every other summer for approximately two and a half weeks.
 Teachers from Germany visit Buffalo each spring semester for two weeks.

 Nürtingen (view map) is a small, historic, town located near Stuttgart - the home of Mercedes-Benz and Porsche - in the state of Baden-Württemberg in southwestern Germany.
 With the Black Forest only an hour away, Nürtingen is surrounded by hills, valleys, parks, and vineyards.
 The average July temperature is 68°F with a daily average of over 15 hours of daylight.
 German is the national language.

 Study: Spring Semester

 Travel: late June/early July (2+ weeks)

 Final program costs are determined once all participants are enrolled.
 The majority of the expenses are due to Buffalo State prior to travel.
 Other expenses are paid separately by each student before and during travel.

-Applications are accepted through the School of Education Office of the Dean.
-Applicants must download the application and submit (hardcopy or via email) the completed application with an essay of intent, 1 academic reference, and a copy of past grades and current course registration.
-(Handwritten applications are acceptable).
+Applications for IPDS Germany are accepted through the School of Education Office of the Dean during open application periods only.
+Applicants must submit a completed application form with an essay of intent, one academic reference, and a copy of past grades and current course registration.
+Handwritten applications are acceptable.

 Email Tamara Horstman-Riphahn